stochastictalk/dynaprompt/README.md

 ### 📜 Docs

-The boilerplate package provides autodocs for numpy docstrings.
 To compile the documentation, run
 ```
 cd docs
 make html